thomasporter522/arachne/README.md

 sentence is modelled as a totally ordered rooted tree with words as vertices and dependency relationships as edges.
 The set of allowed words is the constrained vocabulary, and the set of allowed dependency relationships is the constrained grammar.
 The inflection of words is constrained by the grammar and the user, and is otherwise random.
-A fully customizable, grammatical Latin sentence generator is achieved, with the ability to expand vocabulary and grammar for classroom use.
+Arachne is a fully customizable, grammatical Latin sentence generator, with the ability to expand vocabulary and grammar for classroom use.